 Again, suppose that the humanoids have a sound like ‘ganting’ that they use to identify instances of a certain sort of activity.
 As they learn to use ‘ganting’ of a kind of activity presented here or there, they will take the utterance of that sound to correspond to a belief they form, assigning to the activity on display the sort of property assigned in the belief.
 And likewise in a suitable context—say, in the absence of any evidence of ganting—they will naturally take and use the call to propose a joint ganting venture.

 In the foregoing discussion, we have assumed that joint activity will require certain classes or patterns to become salient objects of attention and that the humanoids will naturally develop signs to facilitate such activity.
 For all we need assume, however, it may be that joint activities and signing practices would evolve in tandem, with each being enabled or at least facilitated by the other.
-For all we need assume, indeed, it may even be that signing is a pre-requisite for making classes or patterns into objects of attention; this is close to a view maintained by Thomas Hobbes (Pettit 2008: Ch 2).
+For all we need assume, indeed, it may even be that signing is a pre-requisite for making classes or patterns into objects of attention; this is close to a view maintained by Thomas Hobbes (Pettit 2008: ch.
+2).

-Back to rule-following
+4.4 Back to Rule-Following

-We saw in the last section that just being sensitized to a basic pattern or property, being able to detect it instance-by-instance, will not enable the humanoids to have that pattern as an object of awareness, forming beliefs or other attitudes about it.
+We saw in the last section that just being sensitized to a basic pattern or property, being able to detect it instance by instance, will not enable the humanoids to have that pattern as an object of awareness, forming beliefs or other attitudes about it.
 That means that it cannot explain why or how they might come to track such a property consciously and intentionally.
 The discussion in this section shows why and how patterns might become objects of awareness for the humanoids, thereby getting over that particular obstacle.
 The humanoids will be able to identify the pattern that binds any items together, and they will be able to form beliefs and desires about such a kind.
 Where the pigeon of the last section can only form the belief about a particular object that it, as we would say, is triangular, the humanoids will be able to form this or that belief about the class of triangles or about triangularity itself.

 Will the capacity to identify and name patterns, as distinct from being merely sensitized to those patterns, enable the humanoids to follow basic rules?
 No, it will not.